 Ilene Robeck, MD

+Dr. Robeck is currently the director of virtual pain care for the Richmond VAMC and in that capacity does econsulting, case based education, and clinical video teleconsults throughout the country seeing patients with chronic pain as well as comoribid medical, sud and/or mental health comorbidities.
 She is also the Chair of the Primary Care Pain Champions Initiative for National VA.
 In that role she provides mentoring, education and resources for all in primary care to use when working with patients with pain.

 I practiced in North Jacksonville for over 20 years, and for over 10 in The Villages in Central Florida.
 I retired in 2011 after receiving a double lung transplant due to Idiopathic Pulmonary Fibrosis.